 This is an unsparing first-person account of my endeavours to rebuild a life over a period of 22 years (and counting, I hope).
 The only promise I can make is that it's not a 'poor me' piece of writing, but I hope there is something in the book that will at least be of interest to those who have suffered any kind of stroke themselves and those close to them.

 LP Hartley, in The Go Between said ‘The past is a foreign country: they do things differently there.’
 The key word here is differently.
 In the nineteen-fifties, the time when most of the events in A Fifties' Childhood took place, things were certainly different.
 Not worse and not better, simply different.
 We should not to look back through rose-coloured glasses, nor yet though darkly tinted shades.

-Judas is hardly mentioned in the Bible.
+Like a bit of controversy?
+Judas Iscariot is hardly mentioned in the Bible.
 There are even two versions of his death.
 Essentially, he is a cipher for all things bad rather than a person.

 But what if his real role was altogether more significant?
 What if he was nothing less than the writer of the earliest gospel?
 And what if fragments of the manuscript were found in what is now Iraq, on the eve of the Western invasion in 2003?

 Tommy's War: July, 1914, has many strands.
 Some may see it as primarily a speculative fiction story, others as a romance across the rigid social divisions of the early Twentieth Century.
 Still others will see it as a family story crossing the generations or as a historical novel (characters include real people as diverse as Queen Victoria and Charlie Chaplin).
 It can be read as an adventure story.
 In fact, it is all of those things.
-Like The Greenland Party, this has a separate part of the website devoted to it.
+Like The Greenland Party, this has a separate part of the website devoted to a few facts about historic and factual matters.
 This is extensive and includes a number of features not directly connected with the novel, like an eclectic selection of war poetry.
 The volume is available as both a paperback and an e-book.